-ATAC assigns an ATAR and if your ATAR is high enough you will be offered a place in chosen University course.
-If the ATAR is not high enough, you may gain entry to a less competitive University course and study this for one year to upgrade your course and study this for one year to upgrade your
+QTAC assigns an ATAR and if your ATAR is high enough you will be offered a place in your chosen University course.
+If the ATAR is not high enough, you may gain entry to a less competitive University course and study this for one year to upgrade your rank to gain entry to preferred course.